SeleniumHQ/docker-selenium/README.md

 - __vaadin-testbench/node-firefox__: Grid Node with Firefox installed, needs to be connected to a Grid Hub
 - __vaadin-testbench/node-chrome-debug__: Grid Node with Chrome installed and runs a VNC server, needs to be connected to a Grid Hub
 - __vaadin-testbench/node-firefox-debug__: Grid Node with Firefox installed and runs a VNC server, needs to be connected to a Grid Hub
-- __vaadin-testbench/standalone-chrome__: Selenium 4 Vaadin Testbench 5.x Standalone with Chrome installed
+- __vaadin-testbench/standalone-chrome__: Vaadin Testbench Standalone with Chrome installed
-- __vaadin-testbench/standalone-firefox__: Selenium 4 Vaadin Testbench 5.x Standalone with Firefox installed
+- __vaadin-testbench/standalone-firefox__: Vaadin Testbench Standalone with Firefox installed
-- __vaadin-testbench/standalone-chrome-debug__: Selenium 4 Vaadin Testbench 5.x Standalone with Chrome installed and runs a VNC server
+- __vaadin-testbench/standalone-chrome-debug__: Vaadin Testbench Standalone with Chrome installed and runs a VNC server
-- __vaadin-testbench/standalone-firefox-debug__: Selenium 4 Vaadin Testbench 5.x Standalone with Firefox installed and runs a VNC server
+- __vaadin-testbench/standalone-firefox-debug__: Vaadin Testbench Standalone with Firefox installed and runs a VNC server

 ##